keircatenation/rest-tests/README.md

 6. `rest_pre_echo_response`: allows modification of the response data after inserting ambedded data; called right before the REST API gives the response to the user

 ### Hook: `pre_get_posts`
 Not a REST API-centric hook, but if you check the request URI for `/wp-json/`, you can make sure your function will only fire on REST API requests.
+This might work better than `rest_{$this->post_type}_query` if you're trying to modify an endpoint that's registered through a third-party plugin instead of WordPress core, since WordPress REST API hooks will probably not be called when evaluating those routes and endpoints.
 ```
 if ( strpos( $_SERVER['REQUEST_URI'], '/wp-json/' ) !== false ) {
     add_filter( 'pre_get_posts', function( $query ) {